Claudmj/Microarray-analysis-with-Bayesian-networks/README.md

 The BHC scripts are named 'BHC_datasetname'.
 The dataset created by the feature selection scipt should be used here.
 The correct dataset ('datasetname_feature_selection') should be used with the matching BHC script.
 BN clustering was performed in Bayesialab software.

 ## BN checks
 The script named 'BN_checks'can be used to calculate the performance metrics of the BN clustering.
-The  files from Bayesialab can be checked using this script.
+The 'datasetname_AMB_feature_selection_BN' and 'datasetname_PCC_feature_selection_BN' files from Bayesialab can be checked using this script.